 What are the costs of owning a property in Spain?

-It is wise to consider the costs that you will incur moving forwards, once you have completed your purchase in Spain.
+In addition to the costs of purchasing property in Spain, It is wise to consider the costs that you will incur moving forwards, once you have completed your purchase in Spain.
 These include property tax payable annually, service charges payable monthly, quarterly or annually, and income tax (non-residents income tax if you are not resident in Spain).
 Again, your independent legal adviser can certainly assist.

 What should I do next?

 If you are considering purchasing a property in Spain you will find our article on the stages of buying a property in Spain to be useful.
-You may also find our FREE GUIDE to buying property in Spain of use.
+You may also find our free guide to buying property in Spain of use.
 Click here to download your free copy today.

 At E&G Solicitors in Spain we have been advising and assisting purchasers of property all over Spain, both the mainland and the islands, since 2004.